Sukanya Samriddhi Yojana (Apply, Age Limit, Calculation)

 Account operation can be handled by parents or legal guardians on behalf of the girl child as long as they want.
 However, when the female child turns 18 years old, she gets the right to operate the account on her own and no intervention will be required from her parents or legal guardian unless she wants them to intervene.

-- What is the minimum amount that has to be deposited in a Sukanya Samriddhi Account?
+What is the minimum amount that has to be deposited ?

 Answer: Once again, the answer to this question is answered in a tabular format for clear understanding: